infor-design/enterprise/components/images/images.md

 ---
 title: Images
 description: This page describes Images.
+demo:
+  pages:
+  - name: Image Sizes and Placeholders
+    slug: example-index
+  - name: A Pattern showing a toolbar over a list of Images
+    slug: example-image-list
+  - name: People Photos and initials
+    slug: example-photos
 ---

-## Configuration Options

-1. Image Sizes and Placeholders [View Example]( ../components/images/example-index)
-2. A Pattern showing a toolbar over a list of Images [View Example]( ../components/images/example-image-list)
-2. People Photos and initials [View Example]( ../components/images/example-photos)

-## API Details

-The image component is a css only component to handle placeholder / empty images.
-And the various sizes of images that can appear in an application.
-Placeholder images can be in sizes image-lg. image-md, image-sm
+The image component is a CSS only component to handle placeholder images, empty images, and the various sizes of images that can appear in an application.
+Placeholder images can be in sizes `image-lg`, `image-md`, and `image-sm`.

 ## Code Example